 With years of development, additive manufacturing (AM), also known as 3D (three-dimensional) printing, has become an important technology in the manufacturing industry.
-The layerby-layer process provides design flexibility and allows manufacturing of parts with complex geometries [1,2].
-The fabrication process, however, comes with increased possibility of internal defects which are often difficult to detect.
-Layer-wise quality control is therefore very important for AM, as the internal defects could lead to undesirable properties in the fabricated part, resulting in deficit performance [3].
-The ability to automatically identify defects of parts fabricated using AM is essential.
+The layer-by-layer process provides design flexibility and allows the manufacturing of parts with complex geometries [1,2] and multifunctional properties [3].
+The fabrication process, however, comes with the possibility of internal defects, which are often difficult to detect.
+Layer-wise quality control is therefore very important for AM, as the internal defects could lead to undesirable properties in the fabricated part, resulting in deficit performance [4].
+An automated procedure that can identify defects of parts fabricated using AM is essential.

-Current trends with non-destructive inspection (NDI) approaches often involve process monitoring through the installation of a large array of sensors and then analyzing and detecting failures using the collected sensor data [4,5,6].
-These in-situ methods require the analyses of multiple signal types, and their correlations to final part quality are not yet well understood.
-Alternatively, ex-situ NDI techniques, such as X-ray computed tomography (XCT), are used to evaluate a completed build and offer a more reliable characterization of the AM part.
-XCT has emerged as perhaps the preferred technique for measuring properties of a completed AM build.
-It can be used to visualize internal structures and identify small pores and flaws in an AM part [7].
-Obtaining useful images and segmentation labels from XCT scans, however, involves manual thresholding, making the process unscalable to a large number of samples.
+Current trends with nondestructive inspection (NDI) approaches often involve process monitoring through the installation of a large array of sensors and then analyzing and detecting failures using the collected sensor data [5-7].
+These in situ methods require the analyses of multiple signal types, and their correlations to final part quality are not yet well understood.
+Alternatively, ex situ NDI techniques, such as X-ray computed tomography (XCT), are used to evaluate a completed build and offer a more reliable